General Social Survey - Social Identity (SI)

 View the Questionnaire(s) and reporting guide(s) .

 All survey records were subjected to computer edits throughout the course of the interview.
-The survey application identified out of range values as they were entered.
-As a result, the interviewer (in CATI) or the respondent (in EQ) could immediately correct the information provided to resolve the issue.
-If the interviewer (or the respondent) was unable to correctly resolve the detected errors, it was possible to bypass the edit to continue the survey and the data was reviewed later by head office.
-All interviewer comments from the CATI system were reviewed and taken into account in head office editing.
+The CATI system principally edited the flow of the questionnaire and identified out of range values.
+As a result, such problems were immediately resolved with the respondent.
+If the interviewer was unable to correctly resolve the detected errors, the interviewer bypassed the edit and forwarded the data to head office for resolution.
+All interviewer comments were reviewed and taken into account by head office editing.

 Due to the nature of the survey, imputation was not appropriate for most items so missing data were coded as 'Not stated'.
 However, non-response was not permitted for those items required for weighting.
 Values were imputed in the rare cases where the sex of the respondent was missing for example.

-GSS Cycle 27 was a survey of individuals and the analytic files contain questionnaire responses and associated information from 27,695 respondents.
+The 2013 GSS - Social Identity was a survey of individuals and the analytic files contain questionnaire responses and associated information from 27,695 respondents.

 A weighting factor is available on the microdata file: